manifestjp/Final-Project/OffensiveReport.md

   - `flag1`: `b9bbcb33e11b80be759c4e844862482d`
     - **Exploit Used**
       - Weak password / SSH into system with password.
-      - After connecting to the system using michael's credentials, I was able to run the grep command in the `/var` directory and discovered flag1 was contained in `/var/www/html/service.html`.
+      - After connecting to the system using `michael`'s credentials, I was able to run the grep command in the `/var` directory and discovered flag1 was contained in `/var/www/html/service.html`.
     - Commands run:
       - `ssh michael@192.168.1.110` (password michael)
       - `cd /var`